-The Gordonbrock School Council is all about working together, learning about democracy and playing a positive role in our community.
-To become a class representative all children were supported to write manifestos detailing what would make them a good Councillor.
-They were then elected by their classmates at the beginning of term.
+The Gordonbrock School Council is all about working together, learning about democracy and playing a positive role in the Gordonbrock community.
+All children have the chance to run in the School Council elections.
+Those children who want to have the chance to be elected are supported to write manifestos detailing what would make them a good Councillor.
+They are then elected by their classmates at the beginning of term.

 - Introducing the ‘Friend of the Week’ certificate which is given out to one child from each class every week.